Home » Cakes & Pies » Million Dollar Pound Cake

 This rich and buttery Million Dollar Pound Cake recipe has been rotating through Southern kitchens for decades.
 It’s made with seven simple pantry ingredients and can be served on its own, with fresh berries and whipped cream, lemon curd, ice cream or countless other options.
 It’s a pound cake aficionado’s dream.

 How Does the Million Dollar Pound Cake Rise?
 Other than eggs, there’s no leavening in this cake.
 This makes a key step in the process of making the batter to whip air into the butter.
 I use a rule of “fives” when making this pound cake.
 By that I mean, to give the cake a creamy lighter texture whip the butter on high for 5 minutes then add the sugar and continue to whip for another 5 minutes.
 This process has a magical effect on the cake batter which adds to the mystique of how such simple ingredients can produce such a pleasing result.
-How to make Southern Million Dollar Pound Cake from scratch:
+How to make Southern Million Dollar Pound Cake: (Scroll down for the full printable recipe card,

 How to Make the Best Million Dollar Pound Cake Recipe